Ajedigray/systems_engineering/README.md

 - `library(mlbench)`
 - `data(Soybean)`

-- A. Investigate the frequency distributions for the categorical predictors.
+2. a.
+Investigate the frequency distributions for the categorical predictors.
 Are any of the distributions degerate in the ways discussed earlier in this chapter?
-- B. Roughly 18% of the data are missing.
+2. b.
+Roughly 18% of the data are missing.
 Are there particular predictors that are more likely to be missing?
 Is the pattern of missing data related to the classes?